Elinor Florence, Author

 Born on May 24, 1819, Queen Victoria reigned over the British Empire for 63 years, seven months and two days.

-She was the longest-reigning monarch in British history, until her record was broken by her great-great-granddaughter, our current Queen Elizabeth, on September 9, 2015.
-(I suppose it’s too much to hope that we might get another statutory holiday called Elizabeth Day!)
+She was the longest-reigning monarch in British history, until her record was broken by her great-great-granddaughter, Queen Elizabeth II, in 2015.

 Black and white portrait of round-faced Queen Victoria wearing a crown over a lace headdress and adorned with jewels, 1882.